1300 361 646

 This can be done in tandem with Step 4, or even before if you’d like.

-Clean your mattress by first vacuuming it, making sure to spend close attention on any affected spots, and then replace your cleaner bag immediately.
+Clean your mattress by first vacuuming it, making sure to pay close attention to any affected spots, and then replace your cleaner bag immediately.

-Once you’re absolutely certain that you’ve cleaned the bed correctly, it’s time to move onto the room itself.
+Once you’re certain that you’ve cleaned the bed correctly, it’s time to move on to the room itself.

 When you’re clean, consider looking into getting a bed bug mattress protector, so that any that survive physically won’t be able to get to you (and will hopefully starve before emigrating elsewhere in the house).